sergiovirahonda/sergiovirahonda.github.io/_pages/about.md

 How're you doing?

 It won't take too long.
-Call me Serge - just as my closest friends do - I'm a junior Data Scientist who loves Python, also a Telecommunications engineer (yeah, too much signals processing and transmission, statistics and Cisco stuff) graduated at Andres Bello Catholic University who moved abroad about 3 years ago and since then, I've been focused on building a meaninful career.
+Call me Serge - just as my closest friends do - I'm a Data Scientist who loves Python, also a Telecommunications engineer (yeah, too much signals processing and transmission, statistics and Cisco stuff) graduated at Andres Bello Catholic University who moved abroad about 3 years ago and since then, I've been focused on building a meaninful career.

 After graduating from College, I worked for the biggest Telecommunications company at Venezuela, then for the most recognized IT auditing firm and finally and since the last 3 years, worked for one of the biggest banks in the world.
 Won't reveal names, just for compliance reasons.